 .
 Learn more about the three pillars underlying Spectrum switches, which are designed for today’s data center.

-NVIDIA Spectrum switches work with a wide variety of modern network operating systems, including NVIDIA Cumulus Linux, SONiC and NVIDIA Linux Switch.
-Cumulus Linux is an innovative, open network operating system, developed for easy implementation and management, customization and scalability.
-It delivers the most comprehensive end-to-end automation for continuous integration and continuous delivery (CI/CD) workflows.
-IT departments can use their existing Linux-based management tools and talent and assign more switches per engineer to reduce OpEx.
+NVIDIA Spectrum Ethernet switches support a wide variety of modern network operating systems, including NVIDIA Cumulus Linux, SONiC and NVIDIA Linux Switch.
+Cumulus Linux is an innovative, open network operating system, developed for easy implementation, management, customization and scalability.
+It delivers the most comprehensive end-to-end automation for a continuous integration and continuous delivery (CI/CD) pipeline.
+IT departments can use their existing Linux-based management tools and talent to spend more time on innovation and less on maintenance, reducing OpEx.
 Native integration and best-of-breed tools for monitoring and analytics enable faster IT delivery.

-Cumulus Linux also powers NVIDIA Air, which makes physical deployments seamless by validating and simplifying deployments and upgrades in a virtual network.
-The cloud-based NVIDIA Air environment is a platform that IT teams can use to build, simulate and experience a modern data center.
-This “digital twin” preproduction environment brings modern cloud-scale networking within easy reach.
+Cumulus Linux also powers NVIDIA Air, which makes physical deployments seamless by validating and simplifying policies and upgrades in a virtual network.
+The cloud-based NVIDIA Air environment is a data center digital twin platform that IT teams can use to build, simulate and experience a modern data center.
+This digital twin pre-production environment brings modern cloud-scale networking within easy reach.
 Furthermore, enterprises can reduce their CapEx due to reduced hardware needs, and lower OpEx by using the NVIDIA Air public cloud operational model.

-NVIDIA Spectrum switches feature the Spectrum-4, the fifth-generation NVIDIA Ethernet application-specific integrated circuit (ASIC).
-This chipset leverages more than 20 years of innovation from NVIDIA to enable cloud-native, accelerated Ethernet for any data center workload.
+NVIDIA Spectrum Ethernet switch systems are powered by the purpose-built Spectrum family of ASICs which leverages more than 20 years of innovation from NVIDIA to enable accelerated Ethernet for any data center workload.

 Visibility and telemetry

-NVIDIA NetQ is a modern operation tool that provides holistic, real-time visibility, troubleshooting and lifecycle management for the modern data center.
+NVIDIA NetQ is a modern operation tool that provides holistic, real-time visibility, troubleshooting and continuous validation for the modern data center.

 Users can test network configuration changes and software upgrades with NetQ in the NVIDIA Air environment and correct errors before deploying to their production network.
 In the physical production network, NetQ validations provide insight into the live state of the network, reduce troubleshooting time, and prevent network issues including MTU mismatch and VLAN misconfigurations.